 And the LORD spoke to Moses and Aaron, saying, “How long shall I bear with this evil congregation who complain against Me?
 I have heard the complaints which the children of Israel make against Me.
 Say to them, ‘As I live,’ says the LORD, ‘just as you have spoken in My hearing, so I will do to you: The carcasses of you who have complained against Me shall fall in this wilderness, all of you who were numbered, according to your entire number, from twenty years old and above.
 Except for Caleb the son of Jephunneh and Joshua the son of Nun, you shall by no means enter the land which I swore I would make you dwell in.
 But your little ones, whom you said would be victims, I will bring in, and they shall know the land which you have despised.
 But as for you, your carcasses shall fall in this wilderness.
 And your sons shall be shepherds in the wilderness forty years, and bear the brunt of your infidelity, until your carcasses are consumed in the wilderness.
 According to the number of the days in which you spied out the land, forty days, for each day you shall bear your guilt one year, namely forty years, and you shall know My rejection.
 I the LORD have spoken this; I will surely do so to all this evil congregation who are gathered together against Me.
 In this wilderness they shall be consumed, and there they shall die.’”

 a.
 All of you who were numbered…from twenty years old and above: God gave the message to the nation – this generation must die in the wilderness and would never see the Promised Land.
 It was as if God said to them, “You didn’t want it when it was offered to you, so now you will never have it.”

 i.
 They said, If only we had died in this wilderness!
 (Numbers 14:2).
-God will now give them their desire.
+God will now give them that desire.
 If they preferred death to a walk of faith, God would make that their destiny.

 i.
 Not even Moses and Aaron were excepted.
 They would also not enter the Promised Land, each for their own reasons.
-But we remember that Moses was not guiltless in this whole tragedy, having agreed to the request of the people to send out spies instead of just boldly taking the land by faith.
+But we remember that Moses was not guiltless in this whole tragedy, having agreed to the request of the people to send out spies instead of simply boldly taking the land by faith.

-iv.
-But they and our fathers acted proudly, hardened their necks, and did not heed Your commandments.
+v.
+Centuries later, the leaders of Israel recognized this sinful episode in a prayer: But they and our fathers acted proudly, hardened their necks, and did not heed Your commandments.
 They refused to obey, and they were not mindful of Your wonders that You did among them.
 But they hardened their necks, and in their rebellion they appointed a leader to return to their bondage.
 (Nehemiah 9:16-17)

 4. (36-38) An immediate death sentence upon the ten unfaithful spies.